edyedy123/Fit-Friends-App/BTS630/IterationTwo.md

 ### Improve UI design by adding features ###

 ### Gerald:
-* Update current logo including gym icon, add friend icon and add workout icon.
+* Update current logo using illustrator to remove choppyness in current logo.
 * Update exercise button by adding pictures, adding spaces in between, and change the font style, size & color.

 ### Eduardo: